benevbright/react-native-toast-banner/README.md

 ### Testing your library code with the example

-Turn the watch option at the root folder
+Turn the watch option on at the root folder

 ```bash
 yarn tsc -w